microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_logic_app_arm_template/_index.md

 - Since this scenario is deploying both the app service plan and a sample Logic App application, you will also notice additional, newly deployed Azure resources in the resources group.
 The important ones to notice are:

-  - **Azure Arc-enabled Kubernetes cluster*- - Azure Arc-enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-custom-locations).
+  - **Azure Arc-enabled Kubernetes cluster** - Azure Arc-enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/azure/azure-arc/kubernetes/conceptual-custom-locations).

-  - **Custom location*- - Provides a way for tenant administrators to use their Azure Arc-enabled Kubernetes clusters as a target location for deploying Azure services.
+  - **Custom location** - Provides a way for tenant administrators to use their Azure Arc-enabled Kubernetes clusters as a target location for deploying Azure services.

   - [**App Service Kubernetes Environment**](https://docs.microsoft.com/azure/app-service/overview-arc-integration#app-service-kubernetes-environment) - The App Service Kubernetes environment resource is required before apps may be created.
 It enables configuration common to apps in the custom location, such as the default DNS suffix.